bsc-william-taylor/serious-games/README.md

 ## Assignment

 The assignment as mentioned before was to develop a game that should then be submitted as an executable which can run on a standard windows machine.
 The game should successfully teach and validate knowledge using a in house online learning system.
-Research undertaken should also be submitted as a professional form of reasearch.
+Research undertaken should also be submitted as a professional form of research.

 ## Submission

 A full report setting out the research done and a runnable executable for the game were submitted as required.
-Additionally items such as the custom server and website which generates the PDF certification were also submitted along side the main requirements.
+Additionally items such as the custom server and website which generates the PDF certification were also submitted alongside the main requirements.

 ## Features

-* Four complete sceneraios
+* Four complete scenarios
 * PDF certification generation
 * Video playback for explaining lessons
 * Full building modelled for scenario